shazow/shazow.net/content/posts/permissive-vs-copyleft/index.md

 Wrong.

-In this post, I break down all the ways copyleft licenses fail to achieve their state goals, and explain why permissive licenses succeed where copyleft fails.
+In this post, I break down all the ways copyleft licenses fail to achieve their stated goals, and explain why permissive licenses succeed where copyleft fails.

 ## Background